 Disability equipment can range from simple daily living aids such as cordless kettle tippers and easy grip cutlery, through to more complex items such as specialist beds and stair lifts.
 Mobility aids and equipment includes items like walking sticks, wheelchairs and mobility scooters.

-This guide provides information on how to get disability equipment from your local Health and Social Care Partnership, as well as buying, selling, hiring and donating equipment.
+This guide provides information on how to get disability equipment for free from your local Health and Social Care Partnership, as well as buying, selling, hiring and donating equipment.
 It also explains where you can get advice on different equipment types.

 If you are looking for information on how to adapt your home to make it more accessible, see our Disabled Home Adaptations information guide .